 Black Hills accounts for its oil and gas activities under the full cost method whereby all productive and nonproductive costs related to acquisition, exploration and development drilling activities are capitalized.
 These costs are amortized using a unit-of-production method based on volumes produced and proved reserves.
 Any conveyances of properties, including gains or losses on abandonments of properties, are treated as adjustments to the cost of the properties with no gain or loss recognized.
 Net capitalized costs are subject to a "ceilings test" that limits such costs to the aggregate of the present value of future net revenues of proved reserves and the lower of cost or fair value of unproved properties.
 This method values the reserves based upon actual oil and gas prices at the end of each reporting period adjusted for contracted price changes.
-If the net capitalized costs were less than the full cost ceiling at December 31, 2001, Black Hills can make no assurances that a write-down in the future will not occur depending on oil and gas prices at that point in time.
-In addition, Black Hills can make no assurances that these assumptions will not differ from actual results.
+If the net capitalized costs exceed the full-cost ceiling, then a permanent non-cash write-down is required to be charged to earnings in that reporting period.
+Although its net capitalized costs were less than the full cost ceiling at December 31, 2001, Black Hills can make no assurances that a write-down in the future will not occur depending on oil and gas prices at that point in time.
+In addition, Black Hills relies on an independent consulting and engineering firm to determine the amount of its proved reserves based on a number of assumptions about variables.
+Black Hills can make no assurances that these assumptions will not differ from actual results.